 One of his famous paintings is Pantry Scene with a Page (1579 to 1657), which depicts a page on the left of the composition picking a grape from a bunch of fruit on a stand.
 We also notice various other foodstuffs like a large shrimp, a boar’s head in the top right corner, and other dead animals.

-The Pantry (first half of the 17th century) by Frans Snyders; Frans Snyders, Public domain, via Wikimedia Commons
+Pantry Scene with a Page (1579 – 1657) by Frans Snyders; Frans Snyders, Public domain, via Wikimedia Commons

 This composition depicts the page taking from an elaborate selection of food, a richness of nourishment.
 This is suggestive of the opulence of life as well as of luxury and being tempted by it.
 Additionally, the dead animals also suggest the shortness of life and that material goods are not sufficient.